neu-vi/SportsSloMo/README.md

 #### Dataset intro
 Our dataset is targeted for human-centric scenarios covering various sports, and we provide over 8k long video clips that can be used for video frame interpolation, video super-resolution, group activity recognition and dynamic view synthesis.

+Video sequences of SportsSloMo dataset can be downloaded at the [link](https://vil.khoury.northeastern.edu/files/sportsslomo_video_seqs.zip).

 Our dataset has following directory format:

 ```